Highlights

 Limitations and Controversies

 It also assumes relatively rational decision-making by governments and firms.
-Critics may argue the model overstates strategic coordination by China or underweights market-driven adaptation and innovation.
+Critics may argue that the model overstates China's strategic coordination or underweights market-driven adaptation and innovation.

 A New Lens on Rare Earth Power